The Minkowski content measure for the Liouville quantum gravity metric: Tightness of Minkowski content approximations

 We now state and prove the lemmas used in the proof of Proposition~\ref{prop:exit-time}, which are all based on standard LQG estimates.
 First, we record a property of whole-plane GFF that we will use repeatedly.
-It is an easy consequence of Lemmas~\ref{lem:circle-average-continuous} and \ref{lem:GFF-orthogonal-decomposition}.
+It is a straightforward consequence of Lemmas~\ref{lem:circle-average-continuous} and \ref{lem:GFF-orthogonal-decomposition}.

 \begin{lem}[{\cite[Lemma 3.4]{dg-critical-lqg}}] Let $h$ be a whole-plane GFF normalized so that $h_1(0) = 0$.
 For each deterministic $r>0$, the field $(h-h_r(0))|_{B_r(0)}$ is independent from the circle average $h_r(0)$. \end{lem}